EDTECH SEO & AI VISIBILITY CASE STUDYHow we grew Blue Carrot AI citation share 1%→8% in 60 days and +25% SQLs in 90 days

 With GrowPad

-Want to achieve the same SEO results for your EdTech SaaS?
+Want to achieve good SEO and AI visibility results for your EdTech SaaS?

 What we did